 Conclusions

 The main lesson to be learned from the exercise of writing this milestone is that the EGI infrastructure is a work in progress and that a lot of tools and workflows are not fully defined or implemented.
 This is no surprise since the transition from EGEE to EGI meant a major paradigm shift for scientific grid computing in Europe.
-Even though lot of the transition work already started in EGEE, the full scale of the changes only became visible during the first months of EGI.
+Even though much of the transition work had already started in EGEE, the full scale of the changes only became visible during the first months of EGI.

 The status of helpdesk activity mirrors this general picture.
 There are areas, where the tools are properly set up and the processes are well defined.
-Examples for this are the TPM and COD activities.
+Examples of this are the TPM and COD activities.
 Some other areas of user support are still in the process of being defined in detail.

 In the middleware support activity for example the workflow and the tools are well defined for the middleware components provided by EMI, whereas for the other external middleware providers this is still work to be done in the near future.

 A huge variety exists in complexity and readiness the support infrastructures in the NGIs.
 Roughly a third of the NGIs answered the request for input for this milestone.
 Approximately the same number of NGIs has gone through the NGI validation procedure and is therefore connected to EGI support infrastructure, at least by having a single support unit for the whole NGI in GGUS.
 The NGI support infrastructures are the area of support that will take most time to properly establish.
 This is to be expected.
 There will continue be differences in the sophistication of the support infrastructures between mature and new NGIs and between large and small NGIs.
-This is no as long as the support infrastructure serves the NGI properly and interfaces correctly with the central tools.
+This is not an issue as long as the support infrastructure serves the NGI properly and interfaces correctly with the central tools.

 In evaluating the input for this milestone and compiling a number of issues and areas of vagueness have been discovered: